 - one washing machine and one clothes drier;

-- one refrigerator and one freezer;
+- one refrigerator and one freezer; and

-- one video recorder.
+- one telephone.

 Despite the specific exemption for certain household goods, antique items may still be seized by the sheriff.
 If you have any queries about what goods can and cannot be seized, contact a financial counsellor.

 If you own goods that are not protected and you will not or cannot pay, the sheriff will leave a notice (a Walking Possession Notice) indicating which goods have been impounded.
 This notice also informs you that you are not entitled to dispose of any of these goods without the sheriff’s written permission; this process is called ‘distraining’ the goods.
 The sheriff then informs the creditor (or the creditor’s solicitor) that goods have been distrained and that the sheriff will proceed to sell those goods if instructed to do so.